 Building Code Inspections Conducted by the Division

-Construction or work for which a permit is required is subject to inspection by the Division or a Third-Party Inspector hired by the Business Entity.
+Construction or work for which a permit is required is subject to inspection by the Division or a Delegated Building Inspector hired by the Business Entity.
 Such construction or work shall remain accessible and exposed for inspection purposes until approved.
-Neither the Division nor a Third-Party Inspector contracted by the Business Entity is liable for expenses incurred in the removal or replacement of any material required to allow inspection.
+Neither the Division nor a Delegated Building Inspector contracted by the Business Entity is liable for expenses incurred in the removal or replacement of any material required to allow inspection.

-The Division may contract with Third-Party Inspectors who are qualified in accordance with Article 10 of these rules to perform inspections.
-A Health Facility may hire and compensate Third-Party Inspectors under contract with the Division or hire and compensate other Third-Party Inspectors who are qualified in accordance with Article 10 of these rules to perform inspections.
+The Division may contract with Delegated Building Inspectors who are qualified in accordance with Article 11 of these rules to perform inspections.
+A Health Facility may hire and compensate Delegated Building Inspectors under contract with the Division or hire and compensate other Delegated Building Inspectors who are qualified in accordance with Article 11 of these rules to perform inspections.

-Prior to commencement of construction on projects requiring third-party inspections, the Business Entity shall notify the Division of the designated Third- Party Inspector for the permitted project.
-The notification shall be made in writing using a form provided by the Division.
-The Division may request a preconstruction meeting with the Business Entity, the contractor hired to perform the work, and the qualified Third-Party Inspector.
+Prior to commencement of construction on projects requiring third-party inspections, the Business Entity shall obtain approval from the Division of the designated Delegated Building Inspector for the permitted project.
+The request for approval shall be made in writing using a form provided by the Division.
+The Division may request a preconstruction meeting with the Business Entity, the contractor hired to perform the work, and the Delegated Building Inspector.

-Third-PartyBuilding Inspectors shall include their printed name and state certification number in the appropriate location on the inspection report or card.
+Delegated Building Inspectors shall include their printed name and state certification number in the appropriate location on the inspection report or card.

-The Division will require a sufficient number of third-party inspection reports to be submitted by the inspector based upon the scope and cost of the project to ensure quality inspections are performed.
+The Division will require a sufficient number of inspection reports to be submitted by the Delegated Building Inspector based upon the scope and cost of the project to ensure quality inspections are performed.
 Concurrent with the permit approval, the Division will issue an Inspection Card specifying the applicable required inspections as set forth in Chapter 1 of the Building Code or as determined by the Division.
 The inspection card shall be on site throughout the duration of the project.

-If the Division finds that inspections are not completed satisfactorily, or that all violations are not corrected, the Division will take enforcement action against the appropriate Business Entity pursuant to Article 11 of these rules.
+If the Division finds that inspections are not completed satisfactorily, or that all violations are not corrected, the Division will take enforcement action against the appropriate Business Entity pursuant to Article 12 of these rules.
 In such case, the Division may also require that all inspections for the next project undertaken by the Business Entity be conducted by the Division's inspectors.